BOBER3r/GovernFun_Whitepaper/README.md

 - Full implementation of Polymarket-inspired voting with customizable reward structures.
 - Integration with additional off-chain storage solutions for metadata.
 - Enhanced analytics dashboards for token creators to monitor governance and staking activity.
-- **Token-Gated Features**: Development of token-gated functionalities to restrict access to specific platform features, content, or services based on token ownership or minimum holdings, enhancing community exclusivity and engagement.
+- Token-Gated Features: Development of token-gated functionalities to restrict access to specific platform features, content, or services based on token ownership or minimum holdings, enhancing community exclusivity and engagement.

 ## 8. Conclusion